GeekyGoyal/Caduceus/README.md

 ## What's next for Caduceus
 * We can use questions to evaluate the competency of the doctor rather than taking their word for it if they say "yes"
-* We could distribute the doctor to patient ratio to maybe around 1:3 instead of 1:1 for more efficiency.
+* We could distribute the doctor-to-patient ratio to maybe around 1:3 instead of 1:1 for more efficiency.